BGUO2025/DSC-232R-Final-Project/README.md

 ML Hyperparameter Tuning took: 136.23 seconds
 ```

 The hyperparameter tuning results indicate that increasing model complexity, particularly through greater tree depth, can provide small improvements in predictive performance, as seen in **Set C**, which achieved the highest training (61.19%) and validation (61.03%) accuracies.
 However, experimenting with larger configurations introduced practical **limitations** related to Spark resources.
-It signficantly raised memory usage, which occasionally resulted in **heap and memory** management issues during experimentation.
+It significantly raised memory usage, which occasionally resulted in **heap and memory** management issues during experimentation.

-These resuts also suggest that the current feature set may be limiting model performance, indicating that additional feature engineering may be required to capture more predictive signals.
-Due to memory overhead when training on the full dataset, we consulted with course instructures and decided to continue experimentation on a **1% subsample of the dataset** and plan to scale to **5% or 10%** subsets as resources permit.
+These results also suggest that the current feature set may be limiting model performance, indicating that additional feature engineering may be required to capture more predictive signals.
+Due to memory overhead when training on the full dataset, we consulted with course instructors and decided to continue experimentation on a **1% subsample of the dataset** and plan to scale to **5% or 10%** subsets as resources permit.

 **Visualizations**